empt1nesss/qt-template/README.md

 # Qt Template Project

-Before build you should specify path to your qt root directory in Makefile and install MSVC2022 64 toolchain in qt installer.
+If you on Windows you should specify path to your qt root directory in Makefile and install MSVC2022 64 toolchain in qt installer.

 To build your project you can use Makefile:
 ```sh